Maternal death: Policy

 In terms of aid policy, proportionally, aid given to improve maternal mortality rates has shrunken as other public health issues, such as HIV/AIDS and malaria have become major international concerns.
 Maternal health aid contributions tend to be lumped together with newborn and child health, so it is difficult to assess how much aid is given directly to maternal health to help lower the rates of maternal mortality.
 Regardless, there has been progress in reducing maternal mortality rates internationally.

 In countries where abortion practices are not considered legal, it is necessary to look at the access that women have to high-quality family planning services, since some of the restrictive policies around abortion could impede access to these services.
 These policies may also affect the proper collection of information for monitoring maternal health around the world.

+As a result of cuts to foreign aid during the second administration of US president Donald Trump, maternal health clinics closed, disrupting "vital services for maternal, newborn and child health" according to the World Health Organization (WHO).

+Significant progress has been made since the United Nations made the reduction of maternal mortality part of the Millennium Development Goals (MDGs) in 2000.
+Bangladesh, for example, cut the number of deaths per live births by almost two-thirds from 1990 to 2015.
+A further reduction of maternal mortality is now part of the Agenda 2030 for sustainable development.
+The United Nations recently developed a list of goals termed the Sustainable Development Goals.
+Some of the specific aims of the Sustainable Development Goals are to prevent unintended pregnancies by ensuring more women have access to contraceptives, as well as providing women who become pregnant with a safe environment for delivery with respectful and skilled care.
+This initiative also included access to emergency services for women who developed complications during delivery.

 Epidemiology

-Maternal deaths and disabilities are leading contributors in women's disease burden with an estimated 303,000 women killed each year in childbirth and pregnancy worldwide.
+Maternal mortality and morbidity are leading contributors in women's health.
+It is estimated that 303,000 women are killed each year in childbirth and pregnancy worldwide.
 The global rate in 2017 is 211 maternal deaths per 100,000 live births and 45% of postpartum deaths occur within 24 hours.
+Whereas in 2020, the global rate was 223 deaths per 100,000 live births.
 Ninety-nine percent of maternal deaths occur in low-resource countries.